pnpm run

 Another thing to note for those that like to save keystrokes and time is that

-all scripts get aliased in as pnpm commands, so ultimately pnpm watch
+all scripts get aliased in as pnpm commands, so ultimately pnpm watch is just

-(ONLY for scripts that do not share the same name
+shorthand for pnpm run watch (ONLY for scripts that do not share the same name

 as already existing pnpm commands).